mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/beta-jenkins/4.0.0-2.204.2-beta/custom-install/index.md

 }
 ```

-## Installing additional plug-ins
+## Installing additional Jenkins plugins

-With the `additional-plugins` option you can specify a space sperated list of addtional Jenkins plug-ins to be installed into the Jenkins master.
-This list will be populated on the Jenkins master when teh bootstrap script runs (at container launch time).
+With the `additional-plugins` option you can specify a space sperated list of addtional Jenkins plugins to be installed into the Jenkins master.
+This list will be populated on the Jenkins master when the bootstrap script runs (at container launch time).
 ```json
 {
     "service": {